- Planning and Design

 Client: Maggie’s Cancer Caring Centres

-Architect: Kisho Kurokawa Architects and Associates, with Garbers & James
+Architect: Kisho Kurokawa Architects and Associates, with Garbers & James.
+For further details on the design and delivery team, please contact the Archtects.

 Date of Completion: November 2011